 Later in 1946, the league allowed a below-the-waist sidearm delivery.
 The new rule led many pitchers to add a curve or sinker to their fastball, curveball, and change-of-pace, all of which Jean threw before she joined the league.

 While her batting average seems low, Faut had never batted against underhand pitching.
-Also, the Blue Sox as a team led the league with a .220 mark in 1946, but more than half of the circuit's players averaged under .200.
+Also, the Blue Sox as a team led the league with a .220 mark in 1946, but more than half of the circuit’s players averaged less than .200.
 Among starters, only Dottie Kamenshek (.316) of Rockford hit over .300.
-In fact, the All-American was playing fast-pitch softball, but with a smaller ball--which gave a definite advantage to the faster underhand pitchers.
+Actually, the All-American was still playing fast-pitch softball, but with a smaller ball—which gave a definite advantage to the faster underhand pitchers.

-After playing in 1946 for $65 a week, Faut signed in 1947 for $85.
+After playing her rookie season for $65 a week, Faut signed in 1947 for $85.
 Salaries at the time ranged from $55 to $125, so she was well paid.
-Former Daisy Vivian Kellogg remembered signing for $75 a week when she first joined the league, and that figure doubled her pay as a Bell Telephone operator.
+Former Daisy Vivian Kellogg remembered signing for $75 a week when she first joined the league in 1944, and that figure doubled her pay as a Bell Telephone operator.
 Viv recalled her salary being more than what her father earned.

 The big adventure of 1947, recalled fondly by many players, was a spring training jaunt to Cuba.
 The league flew 150 young women from eight clubs to Havana, where they trained, played eight days of exhibitions, and were cheered by more than 75,000 fans.

-In 1947, South Bend finished fourth, and Faut enjoyed a good year.
+During the regular season South Bend finished fourth, and Faut enjoyed another good year.
 In 44 games she pitched a personal-high 298 innings, compiling a 19-13 record with a 1.15 ERA.
 She batted .236 in 56 games, ranking 19th in the league.
-Dot Kamenshek again led the AAGPBL, this time hitting .306.
+Dot Kamenshek again led the AAGPBL, this time averaging .306.

-Faut's most durable performance came on July 31: South Bend outlasted the Racine Belles and Eleanor Dapkus in 22 innings, 4-3.
-Jean spaced 16 hits, struck out 11, walked five, and contributed two hits.
-South Bend's star center fielder Betsy Jochum remembered that game, played before 1,456 fans at Racine, as one of the best games she ever saw.
+Faut’s most durable performance came on July 31: South Bend outlasted the Racine Belles and Eleanor Dapkus in 22 innings, 4-3.
+Jean pitched the entire game, spacing 16 hits, striking out 11, walking five, and contributing two hits.
+South Bend’s star center fielder Betsy Jochum remembered that game, played before 1,456 fans at Racine, as one of the best games she saw.

-After the 1947 season, Faut married former minor league pitcher Karl Winsch, who also came from East Greenville.
-The couple set up housekeeping in South Bend, and Jean worked in the off-season for Ball-Band, a local division of the U.S. Rubber Company.
+Before the 1947 season, Faut married former minor league pitcher Karl Winsch, who also came from East Greenville.
+The couple set up housekeeping in South Bend, and Jean worked in the off-season for Ball-Band, a local division of U.S. Rubber.

-Jean, already a housewife and an ace pitcher, now became a mother--all of which combined to make her baseball career more distinctive than most women, but more difficult to pursue.
-But the majority of All-American players remained single and enjoyed the social aspects of baseball, including road trips, dates, late-hour talk sessions, and card games.
+Jean, already a housewife and an ace pitcher, now became a mother—all of which combined to make her baseball career more distinctive than most women, but more difficult to pursue.
+The majority of All-Americans remained single and enjoyed the social aspects of baseball, including road trips, dates, late-hour talk sessions, and card games.

-As a new mother in 1948, Faut missed the league's spring training camp in Florida.
-It took her until mid-June to get into top condition.
-But she still produced a fine season.
+As a new mother in 1948, Faut missed the league’s spring training camp in Florida.
+It took her until mid-June to get into top condition, but she produced a fine season.
 Jean pitched 250 innings in 34 games, fashioning a 16-11 record with a 1.44 ERA.
 She ranked seventh among pitchers hurling 45 or more innings.
-Alice "Al" Haylett of Grand Rapids led the league's pitchers with a 32-game record of 25-5 and a remarkable 0.77 ERA.
+Alice “Al” Haylett of Grand Rapids led the league’s pitchers with a 32-game record of 25-5 and a remarkable 0.77 ERA.

 But the 1948 season set Faut apart from her teammates.
 Married with a baby, she began handling baseball like a job.
 She couldn’t socialize after games.
 As she recalled in a recent interview, “I had to go home, take care of my family, cook and clean, and all of those things.”

-Further, Jean paced league hitters with a .291 average, even though her 117 at-bats (in 53 games) did not qualify her for the batting championship.
-Often used as a pinch-hitter when she wasn't pitching, she scored 14 runs and contributed 21 RBI.
+Equally important, Jean paced the league’s hitters with a .291 average, even though her 117 at-bats (in 53 games) did not qualify her for the batting championship.
+Often used as a pinch-hitter when she wasn’t pitching, she scored 14 runs and contributed 21 RBI.

 Doris “Sammye” Sams of Muskegon, the league’s 1947 Player of the Year, won the award again in 1949, making her the first two-time winner.
 Sammye, an excellent athlete, a sidearming right-hander, and a hard-hitting outfielder when she wasn’t pitching, posted a 15-10 record and a 1.58 ERA in 211 innings.
 She led the league in batting with a .279 average in 406 at-bats.

-Throughout the 1949 season, South Bend, now managed by future Hall of Famer Dave Bancroft, waged an up-and-down battle with Rockford for first place.
+Throughout the 1949 season, South Bend, now managed by ex-major leaguer Dave Bancroft, waged an up-and-down battle with Rockford for first place.
 Although the Blue Sox had a four-game lead in August, the clubs tied with identical records of 75-36.

 In the playoffs, however, Rockford eliminated South Bend in four straight games.
 By edict of league president Max Carey, the playoff victory also made Rockford the regular season champion.

-In her second full season as an overhand hurler, Faut had become the AAGPBL's best pitcher.
-Although her excellent performance fell short of leading South Bend to a title in 1949, her team did climb from sixth place to a tie for first.
-In addition, she produced four more fine seasons and led the Blue Sox to two championships.
+In her second full season as an overhand hurler, Faut had become the AAGPBL’s best pitcher.
+Although her excellent performance fell short of leading South Bend to a title, her team did climb from sixth place to a tie for first.
+Later, she produced four more fine seasons and led the Blue Sox to two championships.

-These figures show her performances from 1949 through the 1953 season:
+These figures indicate her performances from 1949 through the 1953 season:

 Faut was tough on the hard-hitting Peaches.
 Throwing mainly a fastball with zip and a sharp-breaking curve, the right-hander displayed excellent control.
-Reflecting later on her good control, Jean explained that her foot always landed in the same spot when she completed her follow-through, making her a model of consistent motion, she also memorized the pitches that she threw to each batter, changing the sequence of pitches each time she faced the same hitter.
+Reflecting later on her control, Jean explained that her foot always landed in the same spot when she completed her follow-through.
+A model of consistent motion, she also memorized the pitches that she threw to each batter, changing the sequence of pitches each time she faced the same hitter.

-In the bottom of the sixth, South Bend rallied to score the only two runs of the game.
+In the bottom of the sixth South Bend scored the only two runs of the game.
 Third baseman Audrey Bleiler started the inning with a walk.
-Second baseman Charlene "Shorty" Pryer moved the runner along with a sacrifice bunt.
+Second baseman Charlene “Shorty” Pryer moved the runner along with a sacrifice bunt.
 When Rockford second sacker Bobbie Payne fumbled a grounder by Wagoner, Bleiler went to third.
-Shortstop Shoo-Shoo Wirth scored Bleiler with a squeeze bunt--one of Winsch's favorite plays.
+Shortstop Shoo-Shoo Wirth scored Bleiler with a squeeze bunt.